 Debit Note vs Credit Note Infographics

-- A debit note is usually issued by the purchaser and credit note is usually issued by the seller.
-But debit note can be issued by the seller when the buyer erroneously records more and the later can also be issued by the buyer when the seller undercharges the buyer.
+- The purchaser usually issues a debit note, and the seller usually issues a credit note.
+But debit note can be issued by the seller when the buyer erroneously records more, and the later can also be issued by the buyer when the seller undercharges the buyer.

 - The debit note is prepared in blue ink because it shows a positive amount.
 The later is prepared in red ink because it shows a negative amount.